fischertechnik/txt_demo_ROBOPro_SLI/WhichToolsYouNeed.md

 1. RoboPro<br/>
     [See here for RoboPro 4.6.6 and the firmware 4.6.6 and 4.7.0]( https://github.com/fischertechnik/FT-TXT/releases)<br/>
-Firmware 4.7.0 can be boot from SD-card and used in coorporation with RoboPro 4.6.6.
+Firmware 4.7.0 can be boot from SD-card and used in corporation with RoboPro 4.6.6.

 ### Step 2 How to install?
 Note: Graphviz needs to be install after the installing  Eclox from the Eclipse Marktplace.